 Keeping it real, online

-Cancer Care Navigator communication training at Norfolk and Suffolk CCG.
+Macmillan Cancer Care Navigator communication skill training at Norfolk and Waveney ICB.

 Lockdown saw the need for communication skills training within the cancer transformation world accelerate, and the mode of delivery change.
-Read how one regional Cancer Alliance team, with expert support from our actor coaches, helped their newly recruited Cancer Care Navigators bond and go on to deliver exceptionally skilful support …
+Read about how one Integrated Care Board Cancer Transformation team, with support from our actor coaches, helped newly recruited Macmillan Cancer Care Navigators bond and deliver exceptionally skilful support …

 Taking on a new patient-facing role within the cancer transformation world during a pandemic requires a special kind of person.
 Recruiters knew this and knew what qualities to look for when recruiting.
 Commissioning training providers to help new colleagues learn role-specific skills during the pandemic required just as much care and attention to detail.
 What previously worked in face-to-face training, may not work in the virtual world.

-During the COVID-19 pandemic, the Clinical Commissioning Group (CCG) in Norfolk and Suffolk wanted their newly-recruited Cancer Care Navigators (CCNs) to be prepared for the kind of difficult conversations with cancer patients and their carers that typically occur over the phone.
+During the COVID-19 pandemic, Norfolk and Waveney ICB wanted to prepare their new Macmillan CCN recruits for the kind of difficult conversations with cancer patients and people affected by cancer that typically occur over the phone.

-While they knew they had recruited well in terms of personal qualities needed in the role, many of those recruited had no previous experience in healthcare.
-Even before the pandemic, this specialist non-clinical role required people with exceptional communication skills to be supported by exceptional communication skills training.
+While they knew they had recruited well in terms of personal qualities needed in the role, many of those recruited had no previous healthcare experience.
+Even before the pandemic, this specialist non-clinical role required specialist communication skills training support.
 The additional layers of fear and anxiety that the pandemic brought, and the fact that training could not be delivered face-to-face, amplified these requirements.

 The need was for an online solution that would equip CCNs to:

-- Feel confident and competent in having difficult conversations with patients newly diagnosed with cancer
+- Feel confident and competent in having difficult conversations with patients with a new cancer diagnosis

 - Practise empathic listening, questioning and responding